Independence property of the Busemann function in exactly solvable KPZ models: Main results

 \subsection{Organization of the paper}

 The preliminaries required for the proofs are outlined in Section \ref{q_basic}.
 Subsequently, the proof of Theorem \ref{main} can be found in Section \ref{pf_main1}.
 Both sections present the arguments formulated within the context of the CGM.
-To adapt these proofs for the inverse gamma polymer, we will discuss the necessary modifications and present the proof of Theorem \ref{mid} in Section \ref{ig_poly}.
+To adapt these proofs for the inverse-gamma polymer, we will discuss the necessary modifications and present the proof of Theorem \ref{mid} in Section \ref{ig_poly}.
+Finally, Section \ref{more_models} the discussion how these results can be extended to the Brownian LPP, the O'Connell-Yor polymer, the KPZ equation, and the directed landscape.